-Successful Technical Traders – How to be Successful
+Technical Traders – How to be a Successful one

 #3 – Always Combine Technical with Fundamentals